Famous Italian Spiritual & Religious Leaders

 Died: 0304 AD

-Saint Lucy was a Christian martyr who was killed during the Great Persecution.
-Lucy is venerated as a saint in the Anglican, Lutheran, Eastern Orthodox, and Roman Catholic churches.
-She is one of the women commemorated in the Canon of the Mass by Roman Catholics.
-Saint Lucy's Day, her traditional feast day, is observed on 13 December by Western Christians.
+Saint Lucy of Syracuse was a Roman Christian martyr who died during the Diocletianic Persecution.
+She is venerated as a saint in Catholic, Anglican, Lutheran, and Eastern Orthodox Christianity.
+She is one of eight women explicitly commemorated in the Canon of the Mass.
+Saint Lucy holds a special place as one of the best-known virgin martyrs, alongside other prominent figures.
+Her traditional feast day, known as Saint Lucy's Day, is observed on 13 December by Western Christians.
+She was honored during the Middle Ages and continued to be well-known in early modern England.

 Pope Pius IX